ChimeraOS/chimeraos/README.md

 [Download & Install](#download--install)

 ## What is it?
-gamerOS is an operating system focused exclusively on a couch gaming experience.
+GamerOS is an operating system focused exclusively on a couch gaming experience.
 After installation, boot directly into Steam Big Picture and start playing your favorite games.

-If you want Steam in your living room, you want gamerOS.
+If you want Steam in your living room, you want GamerOS.

 ## Known Issues